srobo/runbook/docs/infrastructure/requesting-infrastructure.md

 For new accounts please include:

 - the full (first & last) name of the volunteer
+- their existing email address (if the volunteer is in slack already then please mention their username and we'll use the email address they use for Slack;
-- their existing email address (suggest directly messaging this once you have a response rather than including this in a public Slack message)
+  otherwise prefer to directly messaging this once you have a response rather than including this in a public Slack message)
 - any email groups they should be part of which are not self service

 ## Mythic Beasts